-You can repot in the spring if you see that the plant has become rootbound or if you want to replenish your plant with fresh soil.
+You can repot in the spring if you see that the plant has become rootbound or want to replenish your plant with fresh soil.

-Use a pot that’s around 3 inches (7.6cm) larger than the current one you’re using.
+Use a pot that’s around 3 inches (7.6cm) larger than your current one.
 Prepare your new pot with gravel and cactus mix.

 Carefully remove the String of Coins from its current pot.
 Shake off excess soil.